thetatoken/theta-metachain-guide/docs/2-testnet/manual-flow/2-register-and-staking.md

 -----------------------------------------------
 ```

-Then, update `testnetConfigs.govTokenContractAddr` in [configs.js](../../sdk/js/configs.js) with the Gov token address printed by the above command.
+Then, update `TestnetConfigs.govTokenContractAddr` in [configs.js](../../sdk/js/configs.js) with the Gov token address printed by the above command.

 ## 2. Register a New Subchain